kartikayverma56/cs452-mergesort/README.md

 that you did the assignment correctly.

 You will need to update mytests.c to accept a number of threads (or a number of levels) as a command line argument.
-The updated version of mytests should include timing results for both the serial and parallel versions of merge sort.
+The updated version of mytests should show timing results for the serial mergesort when the number of threads is 1 (or when the number of levels is 0), and show timing results for the parallel mergesort when the number of threads is larger than 1 (or when the number of levels is larger than 0).

 ## Implementation Analysis (Graduate students only)